-- Make your URL structure simple to understand humans, if a human understand what the page url will lead to, then Google will too
+- Make your URL structure simple: I.e. if a human understands what the page url will lead to, then Google will too

-- Try to include keywords in your URL's
+- Try to include keywords in the URL

-- Keep your URL's short for key pages.
-Shorter URL's may not have a direct SEO benefit, but from a user standpoint, they are far better
+- Keep your URLs short for key pages.
+A shorter URL may not have a direct SEO benefit, but from a user standpoint, they are far better

-- Match your URL to your page titles and H1's - this is important for search result pages which you are looking for Google to index
+- Match your URL to your page titles and H1 tags - this is important for search result pages which you are looking for Google to index

 3. Infrastructure Speed/Servers

 A majorly overlooked item of building for SEO, is the speed of the website itself.
 Website speed has a direct impact on how your website performs on Google.
 Google page speed insights is the tool you should be using to monitor your websites speed post go-live.
 A good benchmark is to aim for speeds on desktop and mobile of over 85/100.